Bobyyy70/claude-mcp-setup/README.md

 ## 🛠️ Human Requirements (Prerequisites)
 - Python 3.x (we promise not to turn it into Skynet)
 - Node.js (our neural network nodes)
-- Google Cloud account (for accessing the GooglePlex Mainframe)
+- Google Cloud account (for Gmail/Drive functionality)

 ## 🔐 Secret Access Codes (API Keys)
 Our robots require proper authentication to infiltrate various systems: